steebchen/prisma-client-go/README.md

 <hr>

 Prisma Client Go is an **auto-generated query builder** that enables **type-safe** database access and **reduces boilerplate**.
-You can use it as an alternative to traditional ORMs such as GOORM, sqlboiler and most database-specific tools.
+You can use it as an alternative to traditional ORMs such as gorm, xorm, sqlboiler and most database-specific tools.

 It is part of the [Prisma](https://www.prisma.io/) ecosystem.
 Prisma provides database tools for data access, declarative data modeling, schema migrations and visual data management.